 A Confucius Classroom

-The Head receiving the Hanban award for Best Confucius Classroom in the World 2012 on behalf of Kingsford Community School
+The Head receiving the Hanban (now CLEC) award for Best Confucius Classroom in the World on behalf of Kingsford Community School

-The school’s Confucius Classroom status and international links programme adds a positive dimension to all curriculum areas; helps raise students’ aspirations and prepares for working and living in an increasingly competitive and global economy.
+The school’s Confucius Classroom status and international links add a positive dimension to all curriculum areas, helping to raise pupils’ aspirations and preparing them for working and living in an increasingly competitive and global economy.

-Several Learning Areas have organised school trips to China and we also developed a ground breaking work experience placement in the country.
-Jade Baker, a year 10 student who took part in the work experience programme, described her time in China as ‘life-changing’, saying that it had given her the ability to make new friends from all around the world.
+Several Learning Areas have organised school trips to China and we have also developed a groundbreaking work experience placement in the country.
+A pupil who took part in the work experience programme, described her time in China as ‘life-changing’, saying that it had given her the ability to make new friends from all around the world.